 Is this what we want?
 To become habituated to rape, murder, and abuse?

-Let’s not forget that Noor was “an artistic, soft-hearted girl who ‘loved animals and making her family laugh” according to CNN’s account of Mukaddam as a daughter.
+Let’s not forget that Noor was “an artistic, soft-hearted girl who ‘loved animals and making her family laugh” according to CNN’s account of Muqaddam as a daughter.

-The question this raises then is this; shouldn’t we shift our narrative from trivial, baseless, and completely disrespectful conversations surrounding Noor Mukaddam’s character, the so-called ‘true’ relationship with Zahir Jaffer, and her supposedly bleak ties with her family to something of actual significane?
+The question this raises then is this; shouldn’t we shift our narrative from trivial, baseless, and completely disrespectful conversations surrounding Noor Muqaddam’s character, the so-called ‘true’ relationship with Zahir Jaffer, and her supposedly bleak ties with her family to something of actual significance?
 Like seeking Justice for the innocent!

 Shouldn’t we then focus our energies on questioning why such a vibrant girl, so evidently full of life, hope, and passion was ripped apart from her loved ones and forced towards such a gut-wrenching death?

-Let’s remember Noor Mukaddam as the “beautiful” person that she was, the person who wanted to change the world.
+Let’s remember Noor Muqaddam as the “beautiful” person that she was, the person who wanted to change the world.
 But most importantly, raise your voice against injustice.
-Continue to demand justice for Noor Mukaddam so that no other Noor (or any daughter/sister) is snatched away from us with such brute force.
+Continue to demand justice for Noor Muqaddam so that no other Noor (or any daughter/sister) is snatched away from us with such brute force.

 Above all else remember that “Whoever kills an innocent life it is as if he has killed all of humanity.” |surat al-ma’idah 5:32| and that while justice may be delayed in the material world, God’s justice on the Day of Judgment would be unshakeable and absolute!

-We hope the Honorable President Dr. Arif Alvi, Prime Minister Imran Khan and the influential would take a stand for Noor Mukaddam as if she were their own child and set an example by ensuring justice like never before – punishing Zahir Jaffer with the highest sentence possible.
+We hope the Honorable President Dr. Arif Alvi, Prime Minister Imran Khan, and the influential would take a stand for Noor Muqaddamas if she were their own child and set an example by ensuring justice like never before – punishing Zahir Jaffer with the highest sentence possible.

 Stay tuned to Baaghi TV for more.
 Download our app for the latest news, updates & interesting content!